system-zero/system-zero/src/data/semantics/Language.md

   var c

   # An explicit semicolon, denotes the end of a statement, but also a new line
-  # can also denote the end of a statement.
+  # can denote the end of a statement.

-  # A statement, and based on the context it may span into multiply lines.
+  # A statement, and based on the context it may span into multiply lines (even
+  # complicated ones, though there is some sensitivity to match sane established
+  # breaking points (almost standard way) - for such cases - but there isn't such
+  # a strong guarantee that all (usually) corner combinations might work on such
+  # a long statement, but such code has already been written and it works).

   # Multiply statements in one line without a semicolon at the end, may work
   # or may not work, as there are a couple of obvious ambiquities, so in that
   # case a semicolon is required.